 Improving Road Safety

 Road safety is a pressing global public health challenge that receives limited attention and insufficient resources to address the problem.
-Road traffic crashes are the eighth leading cause of death around the world, killing nearly 1.35 million people and injuring as many as 50 million every year.
-Cities and countries, particularly low- and middle-income countries where the vast majority of traffic crashes and deaths occur, often lack the expertise and support they need to tackle key road safety threats: weak and inadequate road safety laws; limited police enforcement of existing laws; minimal or nonexistent vehicle safety standards; and streets designed solely for vehicle use that fail to consider other road users like pedestrians.
+Road traffic crashes are the 12th leading cause of death globally, and the leading cause of death for ages 5-29.
+Every year, road traffic crashes claim nearly 1.3 million lives and injure as many as 50 million people.
+Cities and countries, particularly low- and middle-income countries where over 90% of road traffic crashes and deaths occur, often lack the expertise and support they need to tackle key road safety threats: weak and inadequate road safety laws; limited police enforcement of existing laws; minimal or nonexistent vehicle safety standards; and streets designed solely for vehicle use that fail to consider other road users like pedestrians.
 In response to this challenge, Bloomberg Philanthropies has committed $500 million since 2007 to support road safety interventions in low- and middle-income countries and cities around the world.

 Top photo: A busy intersection in Mumbai, India was redesigned with colorful barriers and crosswalks making pedestrians, cyclists, and drivers safer.
 Photo credit: WRI India